richpl/PyBasic/README.md

 Additional numerical operations may be performed using numeric functions (see below).

-Not also that + does extra duty as a string concatenation operator.
+Not also that '+' does extra duty as a string concatenation operator, while '*' can be used to repeat strings.

 ## Commands